aerospike-examples/aerospike-timeseries-demo/README.md

-#How to easily build a Time-Series Application using Aerospike's List API
+#How to easily build a Time-Series Application using Aerospike's Sorted Map API

 ## Problem
-Storage and retrieval of Tick Data in a performant way is a very critical aspect of any Market Data Solution.
-These solutions bottleneck on Performance because of scalability and efficiency issues with the overall application stack, more specifically at the Database level.
+Storage of Tick Data in an efficient way is a very critical aspect of any Market Data Solution.
+Also, efficient retrieval of not just this data but also data such as top stocks in the period in an efficient manner becomes very important.

 ##Solution
 Aerospike has always been ideal for Low Latency and High Throughput use cases.
-With the new List API in the 3.7 release of Aerospike, it is now possible to achieve the same performance goals in time-series use cases where manipulation and retrieval of data within Lists becomes very critical.
+With the new Sorted Maps API in the 3.8 release of Aerospike, it is now possible to achieve the same performance goals in time-series use cases where manipulation and retrieval of data becomes very efficient.

 ###Schema Design
 Specific Ticker Stock data for a day is stored in a single Aerospike record.
 As an example all the data in a day for a particular Ticker, such as AAPL, is stored in a single record.
 The next day's data for AAPL is stored in another record.
 The data is stored inside the record as a list, where the position of each incoming data point in the list, is based on it's specific time-stamp.